RidaKo/Reception/README.md

   INSERT INTO specialist (email, roles, password, secret_key) VALUES ('','[]','','secret_key');
   ```
   > All the values must be the same.
 The only one that **has** to be replaced is the `secret_key` value that will be used during registration when creating an account.
 The value can be any string that you deem to be secure.

-- If a specialist is logged, the home page will display different options than default.

 #### Pictures with explanations showing all the different web pages: